 In the summer of 2004, substantial changes were introduced to the Icelandic housing market.
 The state-owned mortgage lender, the HFF, changed its system for backing residential mortgages.
 Following these changes the newly privatized commercial banks entered the market and engaged the HFF in direct competition.
 HFF had traditionally been the main provider of mortgage loans to households.
 The commercial banks offered new products in the consumer loan market, including mortgage loans with longer maturities, lower interest rates, higher loan-to-value ratio, and later foreign currency indexed loans.
 Housing purchases were no longer a precondition for a loan, which facilitated refinancing and mortgage equity withdrawal.
 These changes had a profound impact on the housing and construction sector.
 Demand for housing increased significantly, followed by dramatic price increases and a boom in housing construction.
-A lot of land was developed and sold for residential and commercial housing.
-Housing construction rose steadily during this period, partly due to the fact that building costs rose much slower than property prices.
+A lot of land was developed and sold for residential and commercial housing, and the price of land for construction rose substantially.Housing construction rose steadily during this period, partly due to the fact that building costs rose much slower than property prices.